MauricePham/MoMo_Loyalty_Program/README.md

 # [Python] Analyze Customer Behaviour from MoMo Loyalty Program

+## Acknowledgement
+Thank you teacher Trung Duc Tran for gently marked my project as 95/100 and commented truthfully so I can learn a lot more.

+Trung Duc Tran's profile: https://www.researchgate.net/profile/Trung-Tran-31

 ## Introduction

 Users' retention has always been one of the key targets that MoMo is striving to be better.
 A Loyalty program called "MoMo hoàn tiền" - one of the projects aiming to achieve such goal was launched from January 1st 2021 to March 2022.